 A confidential space to explore the thoughts, feelings and challenges in your life

 I am a trauma EMDR practitioner and trauma specialist.
 I work with Post Traumatic Stress Disorder and other trauma issues.
-EMDR is particularly useful in trauma work but also has other useful applications in other areas such as dealing with phobias, grief and somatic disorders.
-I have provided EMDR online very sucessfully.
+EMDR is also helpful in dealing with phobias, grief and somatic disorders.
+I have provided EMDR online very successfully.

-When a traumatic event occurs, there are changes that occur in the brain.
-Traumatic experiences often involve life threatening situations or a threat to safety, but any situation that leaves you feeling overwhelmed, alone and frightened can be traumatic.
+When a traumatic event occurs, some changes happen in the brain.
+Traumatic experiences often involve life-threatening situations or a threat to safety, but any situation that leaves you feeling overwhelmed, alone and frightened can be traumatic.

-Memory of that trauma is held in your body and brain and it’s possible to develop illness, tensions, or find that breathing is restricted which can cause other problems .
+The body holds those memories of the trauma memory, and it's possible to develop illness, tensions, or find that breathing is restricted, which can cause other problems.

 There may be psychological, emotional, physical, and spiritual symptoms in response to trauma

-In order to manage trauma you may have found ways of surviving which might include depression or anxiety, addiction, phobias, relationship issues.
-These survival strategies keep the trauma at bay but they can become restricting and even life threatening over time.
-Trauma can change the brain and by developing an awareness of what is going on in your brain, with the right treatment, you can address these symptoms and learn skills that will help reset your brain for health.
-The brain is “plastic,” and it is possible to change it.
+Trauma can change the brain, and by developing an awareness of what is going on in your brain, with the proper treatment, you can address these symptoms and learn skills that will help reset your brain for health.
+The brain is "plastic," and it is possible to change it.

-If you are traumatised, you may experience chronic stress, vigilance, fear, and irritation.
+You may experience chronic stress, vigilance, fear, and irritation if you are traumatised.
 You may also have difficulty feeling safe, calming down, and sleeping.